-2. The definition and nature of a Christian worldview as contrasted with alternative worldviews and the process of evaluating contemporary issues confronting the church by means of the biblical worldview.
+2. The definition and nature of a Christian and biblical worldviewas taught throughout Scripture and reflected in Baptist doctrine-in contrast to alternative worldviews and the process of evaluating and engaging contemporary issues confronting the church by means of it.
 (Institutional Outcomes: I, IIa, IIb, IIc, IIg)